Compared to the press in the UK, French

 have lost readers and circulation since 2000, and are continuing to do

-this decline – due to the rise of free newspapers, the economic
+the fall in sales – due to the rise of free newspapers, the

 Circulation figures below are quoted from the OJD - the